invertase/react-native-firebase-docs/docs/firestore/reference/firestore.md

 | --------- | ------- |
 | collectionPath  | **string** <br /> A slash-separated path to a collection. |

+### disableNetwork
+[method]disableNetwork() returns Promise containing void;[/method]

+Disables network usage for this instance.
+It can be re-enabled via `enableNetwork()`.
+While the network is disabled, any snapshot listeners or get() calls will return results from cache, and any write operations will be queued until the network is restored.

 ### doc
 [method]doc(documentPath) returns [ref firestore.DocumentReference];[/method]